 Areas of Expertise

 - Population Genetics

 Growing up Dr. Beckmann enjoyed science and nature and always wanted to be a veterinarian.
 While a student at Stetson University he had the opportunity to engage in projects and internships that introduced him to field biology and research.
 This changed his trajectory to pursue a career in research.
 While in graduate school at the University of Miami he had the opportunity to teach a number of classes and engage a number of undergraduates in his research on phylogeography of small mammals.
 This experience drove him to pursue a career in undergraduate education and research.
-Prior to coming to Stetson University, he has spent the last seven years teaching and conducting research with undergraduates at another liberal arts university.
-His work with students has resulted in numerous conference presentations and posters and he currently has several papers in preparation with former students.
+Prior to coming to Stetson University, he spent several years teaching and conducting research with undergraduates at another liberal arts university.
+His work with students has resulted in numerous conference presentations, posters, and publications with former students.

 - Small mammal population and community ecology

 - Ecology of arthropod-borne diseases and their reservoirs

 - Effects of habitat alteration on genetic variation

 - Beckmann, S., Freund, R., Pehl, H., Rodgers, A., and Venegas, T. (2019) Rodent Species as Potential Reservoirs of Borrelia burgdorferi in a Prairie Ecosystem, Ticks and Tick-borne Diseases, 10:1162-1169.

 - Beckmann, S., Engelbrecht, M., Chavez, F, and Rojas, G. Presence and Prevalence of Bartonella spp.
 Among Prairie Rodents in Northern Illinois; in review, Journal of Mammalogy, October 2018